 1) Collected and distributed over 200,000 diapers.

 2) Filled nearly 7,000 requests for diapers, clothing and equipment for children throughout Spokane, Stevens and Grant counties.

 3) Built relationships with 33 different agencies in Spokane, Stevens, and Grant counties for distribution to families.

 4) Welcomed volunteers of all abilities and as young as 5 years old.

 5) Washed/Mended over 5,000 lbs. of clothing that might have otherwise ended up in the landfill or rag bin.

-7) Conducted Stuff The Bus 2013 Community Diaper Drive which gathered nearly 96,000 diapers.
+7) Conducted Stuff The Bus 2015 Community Diaper Drive which gathered the equivalent of over 60,000 diapers, including cash donations.
 Thank you to Walgreens, Trading Company and Albertsons, our retail partners.